 While the losses are relatively low when spread over the entire industry individual producers can have significant losses in any given year.

-Learn more about protecting your flock from predators (PDF, 338 KB)
+Learn more about Protecting lamb flocks from coyotes and other predators (PDF, 312 KB)

 Poultry flock protection